 - Same as for 1040 Schedule C filers

-- Compute 2019 payroll costs using the following:
+- Compute 2019 payroll costs using specific calculations

 - Multiply average monthly payroll costs X 2.5